Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Vianet recently increased its FUP limit by up to 80%.
 So the new FUP quota for 25 Mbps internet is 800 GB.

 On the second number, we have WorldLink, which claims to be the largest ISP in Nepal.
 It currently offers FTTH service at a wide range of speeds and data packages.
-If you are a home user, you may want to stick with Fiber-Home service.
+If you are a home user, you may want to stick with the Fiber-Home service.
 It offers 30 Mbps unlimited access at Rs.
 1550 (with taxes).
-In addition to this, you have to pay for drop wire at Rs.500, Fiber router at Rs 2500, and deposit fee of Rs.
+In addition to this, you have to pay for drop wire at Rs.500, Fiber router at Rs 2500, and a deposit fee of Rs.
 500. Check out the updated Price of Worldlink Internet Packages and Offers.

 Besides this, 40 Mbps and 60 Mbps unlimited access and data package options are also available, but to be honest, 60 Mbps is a bit of an overkill for a mild home user.
 The cost of an unlimited 40 Mbps and 60 Mbps data speed per month are Rs 1850 and Rs 2200, respectively.
 On the purchase of every pack, you will get some NetTV package for free.
 Also, the drop wire cost, fiber router cost, and deposit fee will cost less if you purchase three months or 12 months’ offer.
 Talking about reliability, WorldLink is in the toe to toe with Vianet in the past few years.